Dhvani-intwala/spice-villa/README.md

 </details>

 ### Flowchart
-The Flowchart for my program was created using LucidChart and it visually represents how the system works.
+I created the flowchart for my website's functionality using LucidChart and it visually represents how the system works.

 <details>
 <summary>Flowchart</summary>